 - ⅓ cup water, plus extra as needed

-- vegetable oil for the bowl and pan
+- vegetable oil, for oiling the bowl and pan

 - 4 tablespoons unsalted butter, room temperature

-- 1¾ cups mixed golden raisins, raisins, and dried currants
+- 1 ¾ cups golden raisins, raisins and dried currants mixed

 - Place the raisins, currants and golden raisins in a small bowl or measuring cup.
 Add the whiskey and ⅓ cup water.
 Soak the fruit for at least 1 hour or overnight.

 - When ready to start the bread, drain the raisins reserving the liquid.
 Add enough water to the soaking liquid to measure ⅔ cup.
-Set aside the fruit and liquid.
+Set the fruit and liquid aside.

 - Sift the flour, allspice and salt into the bowl of a stand mixer fitted with the dough hook.
 Stir in the yeast and granulated sugar.
 Turn the stand mixer on the lowest setting and add the warmed milk, water and whiskey mixture.
-Mix until the dough pulls away from the side of the bowl, becoming slightly sticky but soft.
+Mix until the dough pulls away from the side of the bowl.
+The dough should be slightly sticky but soft.

-- Put the dough in an oiled bowl, cover with plastic wrap and let it rise in a warm place for about 1½ hours or until it has doubled in size.
+- Put the dough in an oiled bowl, cover with plastic wrap and let it rise in a warm place for about 90 minutes or until doubled in size.

-- Oil or grease a 9" spring-form or cake pan.
+- Oil or grease a 9-inch springform or deep dish cake pan.
 Form the dough into a neat circle and press into the prepared pan.
 Cover and let the dough rest in a warm place until it has risen again, about 1 hour.

-- Preheat the oven to 400 degrees.
-Brush the top of the loaf with milk and sprinkle with about 1 tablespoon turbinado sugar.
+- Preheat the oven to 400°F. Brush the top of the loaf with milk and sprinkle with coarse or turbinado sugar.
 Bake for 15 minutes then cover with foil.
-Lower the temperature to 350 degrees and bake for 45-55 minutes or until golden brown and it sounds hollow when tapped on the bottom.
+Lower the temperature to 350°F and bake for 45-55 minutes or until golden brown and it sounds hollow when tapped on the bottom.
 Transfer to a rack and cool.